-Since 2008, EMGS has invested in its multi-client data library.
-The Company's multi-client business has become an increasingly important part of the overall business, both in terms of revenues and in terms of marketing value as the Company can more freely share 3D CSEM successes with its existing and new customers.
-The multi-client business model is well suited for partnerships with seismic players and authorities and reduces the unit cost of EM data for the industry.
-In 2021, the revenues from multi-client sales amounted to 55% of total revenues, up from 31% in 2020.
+The Company's multi-client business continues to be an important part of the overall business, both in terms of revenues and in terms of marketing value as the Company can more freely share 3D CSEM successes with its existing and new customers.
+In 2022, the revenues from multi-client sales amounted to 48% of total revenues, down from 55% in 2021.